 Even if your state does not allow homeschoolers to participate in public school sports, don’t give up!

-There are plenty of other places to get homeschooled kids involved in sports and fitness.
+There are plenty of other places to get homeschooled kids involved in sports, physical education, and fitness (and you don’t even need a homeschool PE curriculum!).

 The swim class my daughter attends is at a high school that has one of the best competitive swim teams in the state.

 This public high school offers homeschool swim classes during the day when the school’s pool is not being used by the school or swim team.

 If you are only looking for a homeschool physical education class to keep your kids active or meet homeschool PE requirements for your state, there are typically plenty of those in any area.

 We were fortunate enough to find a free homeschool physical education class at a local church one time each week with a former physical education teacher and soccer coach.